Cecilia Paredes Peruvian, b. 1950

 'By the 8th century, Greek pottery had developed narratives of daily life, personal stories, and great deeds.
 When l found this beautiful print, l thought of the many stories contained...

 "By the 8th century, Greek pottery had developed narratives of daily life, personal stories, and great deeds.
 When l found this beautiful print, l thought of the many stories contained in a woman’s life, like the space in these amphorae and jars.
-Clorinda is the name of a woman l knew who once hid inside a vase in order to enter a forbidden palace…" - Cecilia Paredes
+Clorinda is the name of a woman l knew who once hid inside a vase to enter a forbidden palace…" - Cecilia Paredes.

-“These presentations of the self are motivated by a quest for transcendence, for a communion with nature and towards a more perfect self...
-Paredes’s biography and her history of displacement and adaptation to the diverse places she has called home has deeply influenced her artistic outlook.
-Born and raised in Peru, her political activism as a student in Lima in the 1970s forced her to leave the country.
-She has lived in Mexico and Costa Rica, and now for many years in the United States.
-Paredes defines her life outside of Peru as a form of exile, a shearing away from family and culture.
-And as the lone actor in these stagings, she takes on shifting guises and appears untethered to the specificities of time and place.
-Evoking such qualities as isolation and incertitude, she reflects the unseen, psychological dimensions of exile.” - Ferrer, Elizabeth, “Cecilia Paredes: The Two Twilights,” Ruiz-Healy Art, 2021.
+“These presentations of the self are motivated by a quest for transcendence, a communion with nature and towards a more perfect self...
+Paredes’s biography and her history of displacement and adaptation to the diverse places she has called home have deeply influenced her artistic outlook.” - Ferrer, Elizabeth, “Cecilia Paredes: The Two Twilights,” Ruiz-Healy Art, 2021.

-“These presentations of the self are motivated by a quest for transcendence, for a communion with nature and towards a more perfect self...
-Paredes’s biography and her history of displacement and adaptation to the diverse places she has called home has deeply influenced her artistic outlook.
-Born and raised in Peru, her political activism as a student in Lima in the 1970s forced her to leave the country.
-She has lived in Mexico and Costa Rica, and now for many years in the United States.
-Paredes defines her life outside of Peru as a form of exile, a shearing away from family and culture.
-And as the lone actor in these stagings, she takes on shifting guises and appears untethered to the specificities of time and place.
-Evoking such qualities as isolation and incertitude, she reflects the unseen, psychological dimensions of exile.” - Ferrer, Elizabeth, “Cecilia Paredes: The Two Twilights,” Ruiz-Healy Art, 2021.
+“These presentations of the self are motivated by a quest for transcendence, a communion with nature and towards a more perfect self...
+Paredes’s biography and her history of displacement and adaptation to the diverse places she has called home have deeply influenced her artistic outlook.” - Ferrer, Elizabeth, “Cecilia Paredes: The Two Twilights,” Ruiz-Healy Art, 2021.